Greatest Literature banner

 The Dead

-The most acclaimed story—almost long enough to be considered a novella—in this collection is "The Dead" which concludes the volume on a note of profound sadness.
+The most acclaimed story in this collection is "The Dead" which concludes the volume on a note of profound sadness.
 A good-hearted but conventional man discovers the wife he loves had once experienced a tragic passion in her life.

 The description of him watching the snow fall as she sleeps is heartbreaking in its simplicity.
 I'd like to quote the entire last beautiful paragraph but it would not be as effective without the story leading up to it.